codalab/codalab-competitions/ISSUE_TEMPLATE.md

 If you are an organizer and have problem hosting your competition:
 ------------------------------------------------------------------

-1. If possible, please add `pavao` and `tthomas63` as admins to your competition so they may access it.
+1. If possible, please add `pavao` as admin to your competition so they may access it.
 2. Please post a link to your competition.